Study suggests cell phone use is the cause of more than 50% of car wrecks.

 There has been a lot of in-depth research into the ill-effects of cell phone use when driving.
 A recent study found that a driver using a phone while driving is distracted for an average of two minutes fifteen seconds.
 Considering a lapse of concentration of just a split second can result in a fatal accident, this is very troubling.

 To put this into real terms, in 2015 there were 3,477 fatalities due to distracted drivers and a further 391,000 injuries.
-At any one time during the day there is an estimated 660,000 drivers using a cell phone or other electronic gadget!
+At any one time during the day, there are an estimated 660,000 drivers using a cell phone or other electronic gadget!

 The more you use your cell phone in the car, the more likely you are to end up in a car wreck.
 This is a big problem in the US despite the fact that there are laws in place to combat cell phone use in vehicles.
 However, these laws differ from state to state.
 Some states do not allow the use of any handheld device while driving, regardless of age.
 While others only restrict those under 18, and still others have no such rules in place at all and drivers may freely use their cell phones or other handheld devices without breaking any laws.